Malivil/TTT-Randomat-20/README.md

 _randomat_cakes_damage_time_ - Default: 30 - The amount of time the player will take damage after eating a cake, in seconds.\
 _randomat_cakes_damage_interval_ - Default: 1 - How often the player will take damage after eating a cake, in seconds.\
 _randomat_cakes_damage_over_time_ - Default: 1 - The amount of health the player will lose each tick after eating a cake.

+## There's a cooldown on the jump!
+Players can only jump once every configurable number of seconds
+\
+\
+**ConVars**
+\
+_ttt_randomat_jumpcooldown_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_jumpcooldown_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_jumpcooldown_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_jumpcooldown_length_ - Default: 5 - The length of the jump cooldown.

 ## There's this game my father taught me years ago, it's called "Switch"
 Randomly switches positions of two players on a configurable interval